kubev2v/forklift-console-plugin/docs/cli-tools.md

 go install sigs.k8s.io/kind@v0.17.0
 ```

+Note: for kubevirt to run virtual machines on kind cluster, kind need to run from root acount.

 ## CRC

 Red Hat CodeReady Containers allows you to spin up a small Red Hat OpenShift cluster on your local PC, without the need for a server, a cloud, or a team of operations people.